pyckle/oref-alerts/README.md

     - Programmatically merge output of multiple Oref REST APIs
     - Automatically update information asynchronously to program execution
 * A SwingUI that displays recent historical alerts and regularly updates with new alerts
-* Lightweight enough to run on a Raspberry Pi 3A+ with 512 MB of RAM and render at 1080p
+* Lightweight - must run on a Raspberry Pi 3A+ (512 MB RAM) and render at 1080p

 ## Features